What is Life?

 We have to help others to be happy.
 Ralph Waldo Emerson once said, "Happiness is like a perfume; you cannot give it to others without getting a few drops on yourself."

 Sometimes for us life holds nothing, but we just can't die.
-Even at our most miserable moments life still goes on.
-Life gives us chances to really prove our vallue, but if a person is too weak to take those chances, he is living in a dream world.
+Even at our most miserable moments, life still goes on.
+Life gives us chances to really prove our value, but if a person is too weak to take those chances, he is living in a dream world.
 Chances are he might not ever wake up and face reality.

 We should start right now, this very moment to put the definitions of "life" together and make the most of it.
-Unlike the cat, we have only one life.
-Therefeore, we should realize that it is too precious to destroy or ruin.
+Unlike the cat, we do not have nine lives.
+We have only one life.
+Therefore, we should realize that it is too precious to destroy or ruin.

-Henry Van Dkye so aptly phrased this in a poem when he wrote:
+Henry Van Dyke so aptly phrased this in a poem when he wrote: